The key points you need to know before you apply for a Canadian university – don’t leave it too late.

 Canadian universities are popular with international students because they have some of the lowest international fees in the world.
 See the list below with fees starting from as low as $7,000 per year.

 International tuition fees in Canada are generally lower than in the United States, United Kingdom, Australia and New Zealand.

-Canadian universities are globally recognised to be of a high standard, with 4 Canadian institutions in the QS top 100 university rankings, and 10 in the top 200.
+Canadian universities are globally recognised to be of a high standard.
+Three Canadian institutions are in the QS top 100 university rankings: University of Toronto (28), McGill University (33) and University of British Columbia (47) and 10 are listed in the top 250.

 Before applying it is important to note that in Canada the word college has a different meaning than in the US.
 In Canada, a college is an institution which usually awards qualifications of a more vocational nature, often below bachelor’s degree level.

 A university will offer bachelors, masters, and doctorate degrees.

 Some of Canada’s top universities have formed The Group of Thirteen.
 This group includes the universities of: Alberta, British Columbia, Calgary, Dalhousie, Laval, McGill, McMaster, Montreal, Ottawa, Queen’s, Toronto, Waterloo, and Western Ontario.

 By visiting university websites and consulting league tables, it is possible to find out more about your potential institution.

 Before applying, it is important to check that you meet the minimum entrance requirements.
 These differ between establishments but all will require a proficient level of English (outside Quebec).